The QCD Kondo phase in quark stars: Conclusions

 \section{Conclusions}

-We have evaluated the equation of state derived in Ref.~\cite{yasui16} at large baryon densities, where deconf\/ined quark matter should exist.
+We have evaluated the equation of state derived from the model developed in Ref.~\cite{yasui16}.
 We have applied this equation of state, which contains heavy quark impurities and has a Kondo phase, to the study of quark stars.
-Solving the traditional TOV equations and computing the mass-radius diagram, we f\/ind that none of EOS examined is monotonically harder or softer than other.
-However, how hard the EOS are at low pressures is the most significant ingredient in determining the how much larger the mass-ratio relations of the corresponding family of stars is going to be in respect to the others.
+Solving the TOV equations and computing the mass-radius diagram, we find that the existence of the Kondo phase (when the gap $\abs{\Delta}$ is larger than zero) leads to softer equations of state and hence to lighter and smaller stars.